CSVStringify for Node.js

 The header option generates the column names in the first emitted record.
 The value is expected to be a boolean value.

-This option implies that the knowledge of the columns.
+This option implies knowledge of the columns.
 Column names can be discovered from the records when those are provided as object.
 They can also be provided through the columns option.

 An error will be emitted at runtime if the header option is set because no columns are defined nor discovered in the first record.
 The error message is Undiscoverable Columns: header option requires column option or object records.